Saint Vincent de Paul Basilica, Bydgoszcz: History

 The same year, Bydgoszcz municipal authorities offered an extensive plot of land for the new church and missionary school.

-In March 1924, architect Adam Ballenstaedt from Poznan started preparatory works.
+In March 1924, architect Adam Ballenstaedt from Poznań started preparatory works.

-On 1 May 1924 a decree of Cardinal Edmund Dalbor erected the St. Vincent de Paul to parish level, and on 15 October 1925 missionary priests, led by Father Antoni Mazurkiewicz, began their pastoral work.
+On 1 May 1924, a decree of Cardinal Edmund Dalbor erected the St. Vincent de Paul to parish level, and on 15 October 1925, missionary priests, led by Father Antoni Mazurkiewicz, began their pastoral work.

 The foundation stone for the church was solemnly laid on 27 September 1925 by Bishop Antoni Laubitz from Gniezno.
 At the ceremony, city authorities were represented by Vice-Mayor, Dr. Chmielewski, City Council by its president Janicki with counselors and Polish armed forces by General Wiktor Thommée.

 By the end of 1927, the chancel was built, and in the early 1928, foundation works started under the body of the aisle.

 Part of the budget of the quickly developing project has needed the involvement of parish priest Fr.
 Antoni Mazurkiewicz and his successor, Father Ludwik Moska, who traveled regularly to the United States to raise funds from Polish Americans.

 The Private High School began operating in 1931, run by priests of Bydgoszcz Congregation.
-However, lacking funds, it only functioned two years: in 1933 the institution was closed and the students were moved to Krakow.
+However, lacking funds, it only functioned two years: in 1933 the institution was closed and the students were moved to Kraków.

 At the beginning of 1932, both wings of the church were completed, one of them established as a school for boys.
 At the end of 1933, the walls of the rotunda were erected, in 1935 the reinforced concrete dome was set.
 At the end of 1938, the church was roughly finished.
-The outbreak of WWII required a swift completion of the dome covered with a roof, with an internal staircase connecting the Assembly House with the church.
+The outbreak of World War II required a swift completion of the dome covered with a roof, with an internal staircase connecting the Assembly House with the church.

 On 16 September 1939 the church was closed by German army and the missionary aisle taken over to be used as a warehouse by German troops and police.
 The building was desecrated, its equipment stolen.
 During their withdrawal from the city, retreating German forces set fire to the edifice on 19 January 1945, which lasted three days.
 The incoming Soviet troops fired artillery shells at the church, severely damaging the dome and causing another fire on the residential part of the attic.

 On 15 March 1945 first new missionaries arrived from Kraków, rubble was removed and the church re-opened for worship.
 On 27 May the edifice hosted regular worship.

 Then began the long process of reconstruction: